atmasphere/mc-coal/docs/source/data_api.rst

   :status 200 OK: Successfully queried the log lines.

-    :Response Data: - **log_lines** -- The list of log lines.
+    :Response Data: - **loglines** -- The list of log lines.
-                    - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
+                    - **cursor** -- If more results are available, this value will be the string to be passed back into this resource to query the next set of results.
 If no more results are available, this field will be absent.

-    Each entry in **log_lines** is a dictionary of the log line information.
+    Each entry in **loglines** is a dictionary of the log line information.

-    .. _log_line_response_data:
+    .. _logline_response_data:

     :Log Line: - **key** -- The log line key.
                - **line** -- The complete raw log line text.